linux-kdevops/kdevops-history/README.md

 It is best to think about kdevops in phases of your desired target workflow.
 The first thing you need to do is get systems up.
-You either are going to use baremetal guests, use a cloud solution, or spawn virtualized guests.
+You either are going to use baremetal hosts, use a cloud solution, or spawn local virtualized guests.

 The phases of use of kdevops can be split into: